International Adoption in the United States

 Abstract

-Over the past few decades, America has been fostering many international children into its orphan homes.
-Many children come from foreign countries of Africa and Europe who are transmitted into the country through illegal means and become a victim of human trafficking.
-Parents who wish to adopt foreign children have to go through a process of complex rules and uncertain situations after adoption; ethical, political, cultural problem arise regarding adoption of foreign children for U.S parents who wish to complete their family with adoption.
-The parents must follow the ethical standards and research well before adopting foreign children.
+Over the past few decades, America has fostered many international children in its orphan homes.
+Many children come from foreign countries in Africa and Europe and are transmitted into the country through illegal means and become victims of human trafficking.
+Parents who wish to adopt foreign children have to go through a process of complex rules and uncertain situations after adoption; ethical, political, and cultural problems arise regarding the adoption of foreign children for U.S. parents who wish to complete their family with adoption.
+Parents must follow ethical standards and do research well before adopting foreign children.

 Introduction